Txuritan/Txuritan.github.io/stories/alpha-and-omega-uncovering-the-past/ch-4.md

 layout: chapter
 disqus: alpha-and-omega-uncovering-the-past-ch-4
 story-name: Alpha And Omega&#58; Uncovering The Past
-story-summory: Kate lost her memory and the Western Pack has to get her back but will she come back after she meets Caileb the old Southern Pack Leader?
+story-summary: Kate lost her memory and the Western Pack has to get her back but will she come back after she meets Caileb the old Southern Pack Leader?
 prev: ch-3
 next: ch-5
 ---